 Substation comes with various supporting devices such as fuses, circuit breakers, etc to protect and distribute the power in the most efficient way.
 Substations are normally placed in an open environment within a closed-fenced compound.

 The following are the Key function of the Substation:

 As stated above Substations are used to step up the voltage and lower down the current for transmission first, and then the voltage is stepped down for distribution to deliver the current to the households and business units.

 Switches are provided to disconnect the network and/ or feeder circuit from the main power system.
 The disconnection process takes place to isolate the associated equipment of the substation from the network.
 It is required when there is a high demand and switching of voltage would potentially be a dangerous task.

-In case of huge power demand, substation, power network and associate equipment’s would face significant overloading, as a result, Power Cut takes place to protect the network.
+In case of huge power demand, substations, power networks and associated equipment would face significant overloading, as a result, Power Cut takes place to protect the network.

 It works as a protection system with the help of fuses and circuit breakers.
-It helps to protect power supply equipment’s against peak demand and short circuit situations.
+It helps to protect power supply equipment against peak demand and short circuit situations.

 Following are the key types of Substations:

-Transmission substation caters to high voltage transmission lines and transmits the power to delivery points in bulk.
+The transmission substation caters to high-voltage transmission lines and transmits the power to delivery points in bulk.
 The substation also comes with capacitors to control the high voltage and voltage fluctuation.
 Circuit breakers and fuses are used to isolate the power network in case of heavy power loading.